2014 Pendle Borough Council election

+As of 2024, this was the last election in which a British National Party candidate was elected.

 Background

 Before the election the Conservatives had 19 councillors, the most for the party on the council for the previous 30 years, while Labour had 17 councillors, the Liberal Democrats had 12 and there was 1 British National Party councillor.
 This was a change from the situation at the last election in 2012, after Labour councillor Abdul Aziz had defected to the Conservatives in September 2013 after having been suspended by Labour.
 The council was run by the Conservatives, with support from the Liberal Democrats.

 16 seats were contested at the election, with Labour defending 6 seats, the Conservatives 5, Liberal Democrats 4 and the British National Party 1.
 Among those defending seats at the election was the leader of the Labour group on the council, Mohammed Iqbal in Bradley ward.

 During the campaign Pendle was visited by the Conservative Prime Minister David Cameron, both the Labour deputy leader Harriet Harman and the shadow chancellor Ed Balls, and the Liberal Democrat Chief Secretary to the Treasury Danny Alexander to support their respective parties.